Introduction to Adobe Photoshop Alternatives

 Affinity Photo is compatible with many file formats, including Photoshop.
 It can be made and use by designers and photographs alike as it offers professional features and quality matching with that of Photoshop.
 Affinity Photo is also very cheap, making it one of the best alternatives to Photoshop.
 It boasts of superior speeds, stable functioning, limitless undos; however, most of these features depends on your system hardware.
 It is recommended to at least have a quad-core one.
 You can use Affinity in Windows and Mac.

 The sketch is a flexible vector graphics application made particularly for designers offering them a flexible tool.
 It is good at working with multiple resolutions with vector shapes and infinite zoom features.
-For your designing needs, there are tools like primitive shapes, pencil, etc. The interface of Sketch is user-friendly and resembles with that of Adobe’s Photoshop and Illustrator.
-It features layers, gradient option, style presets and much more.
+For your designing needs, there are tools like primitive shapes, pencils, etc. The interface of Sketch is user-friendly and resembles that of Adobe’s Photoshop and Illustrator.
+It features layers, gradient options, style presets, and much more.
 In addition, there are plenty of plugins available online for you to use in your project.

 Similar to Photoshop, GIMP has a wide range of presets for professional image manipulation.
 It is a powerful graphics tool available to use free of cost.
 The UI is different from that of Photoshop, but there is a GIMP version that resembles Adobe’s interface for those migrating from Photoshop.
 GIMP was released in the year 1995; it soon became a popular photo editing application loved by millions of users.